 Exceptions may be granted by the Chief Academic Officer for students wishing to enroll in more than four (4) credit hours.
-A high school applicant must submit a copy of his/her official high school transcript with a minimum 3.0 CGPA to be considered for admission as a non-degree or noncertificate seeking student.
+A high school applicant must submit a copy of his/her official high school transcript with a minimum 3.0 CGPA to be considered for admission as a non-degree or non-certificate seeking student.
 The prospective student must also demonstrate one of the following:

-- ACT with a minimum average selection index of 18 - SAT with a minimum average selection index of 440 Math and 440 English - PSAT with a minimum average selection index of 147 - Successful completion (grade C or higher) of college coursework in which college coursework was earned - Present a recommendation and written permission from the high school guidance counselor
+- ACT with a minimum average selection index of 18 - SAT with a minimum average selection index of 440 Math and 440 English - PSAT with a minimum average selection index of 147 - Successful completion (grade C or higher) of college coursework in which college coursework was earned - Present a recommendation and written permission from the high school guidance counselor before he/she will be allowed to enroll into a degree or certificate program.
+Enrollment with a non-matriculated status is limited to course attempts totaling 24 semester-credit hours.

-Upon successful completion of high school or the equivalent, the student must provide proof of high school completion or equivalent before he/she will be allowed to enroll into a degree or certificate program.
-Enrollment with a nonmatriculated status is limited to course attempts totaling 24 semester-credit hours.
+Upon successful completion of high school or the equivalent, the student must provide proof of high school completion or equivalent